Accounting and auditing venue requirements

 Section 3.5.47 of the Act states that:

-(b) within 7 days after the end of the period referred to in paragraph, (a) operator must pay any remaining unpaid jackpot funds in relation to the retired linked jackpot arrangement to the Commission for payment into the Responsible Gambling Fund.
+2. within 7 days after the end of the period referred to in paragraph (a), the venue operator must pay any remaining unpaid jackpot funds in relation to the retired linked jackpot arrangement to the Commission for payment into the Responsible Gambling Fund.

-If a change of ownership occurrs prior to 10 March 2024, and the requirements pursuant to section 3.5.47 have not been actioned, a venue operator must:
+If a change of ownership occurs prior to 10 March 2024, and the requirements pursuant to section 3.5.47 have not been actioned, a venue operator must:

-The Commision will provide instructions in relation to the written notice for transfer of unpaid jackpot funds, when the outgoing venue applies for removal of approved premises.
+The Commission will provide instructions in relation to the written notice for transfer of unpaid jackpot funds, when the outgoing venue applies for removal of approved premises.

 Soft meter recording